Kconfig defines symbols with unmet dependencies

 This makes Kconfig less predictable.
 So I ask, do we want this "feature" in the long run?
 For boolean symbols, we already have the IS_ENABLED() macro.
 For numbers, I'd argue that they are mostly used in code that should be guarded (preferably in the Makefile.inc).

 OTOH, if we'd keep the current Kconfig behaviour, it would save us some ugly

 #if IS_ENABLED() guards (e.g. when CONFIG_* numbers are used in headers or shared code files).

-#4 Updated by Martin Roth almost 2 years ago
+#4 Updated by Martin Roth about 2 years ago

 I'll look at updating to the latest kconfig version from the kernel.

 - Update Kconfig lint tool - #ifdef CONFIG_ will be valid again for bool values.

 - Test updates to see what additional changes to configurations this update causes.

 Maybe this change should wait until after the October release so we can have a clean cut-off point.